Ansoulom/cpp-observe/README.md

 Both the subjects and observers are completely safe to destroy or move without having to unregister the observer, as the destructors and move constructors will take care of that automatically.

+The library version is currently 0.1.0, as I would like more feedback and polishing before releasing a 1.0.0 version.
+It's probably safe to use in your application anyway, but not recommended yet.

 # Installation
 There are currently two ways to install C++ Observe: